-Career Services provides comprehensive career planning services for all UT students and alumni in order to clarify and implement their academic and career goals.
+Career Services provides comprehensive career planning and employment access opportunities for all UT students and alumni.

-- Professional staff can assist students with career exploration and selection of a major.
-They also offer customizable presentations on a wide-range of career topics for student organizations, faculty and staff. - Scheduled and walk-in appointments are available, addressing professional development needs including: - · Resume, CV and cover letter writing assistance; - · Mock interviews; - · Professional dress and etiquette advice; - · Social media presence and job search strategies. - The Career Studio is available during business hours for students to use computers and printer for career-related activities. - On-campus student employment is administered out of the Career Services office, including the posting of on-campus positions and the processing of student employment documentation. - Career Services works with employers to secure part-time, full-time and internship opportunities.
-"Handshake" is the online employment platform where students and alumni can review and apply for positions. - Professional interview attire is available at no-cost through Rocket Style Career Closet.
-Career Services partners with JCPenney in the spring and fall for Suit-Up events where students received a significant discount on professional attire and accessories.
+- Career Services offers a wide range of career readiness online resources, tools and e-guides including: self-assessments for exploring career and education possibilities, exploring job opportunities around the globe, resume and cover letter writing, interview skills development, and job search strategies.
+All online resources can be accessed via the myUT portal under the University Career Services heading. - The Career Services Resume Dropbox is available any time of day for students to submit their resumes, CVs, and cover letters for critique with a 48-hour turn-around.
+This service is accessed on the Career Services website. - Scheduled appointments through "Handshake" and walk-in appointments are available addressing career and professional development needs including: - · Career and major exploration and career planning; - · Resume, CV and cover letter writing assistance; - · Mock interviews; - · Professional dress and etiquette advice; - · Social media presence and job search strategies. - The Career Studio, staffed by Career Ambassadors (peer advisors), is available during business hours (Fall/Spring semesters) for students to get their resumes, CVs, and cover letters critiqued, to answer career-related questions, to get help with online career tools and to use computers and a printer for career-related activities. - On-campus student employment is administered by University Career Services, including the posting of on-campus positions and the processing of student employment documentation. - Career Services works with employers to secure part-time, full-time and internship opportunities.
+"Handshake" is the online employment platform where students and alumni can access and apply for positions. - Professional interview attire is available at no-cost through Rocket Style Career Closet.
+Career Services also partners with JCPenney in the spring and fall for Suit-Up events where students received a significant discount on professional attire and accessories.